allella/jimmy-craigslist/README.md

 Also keep in mind there's a random delay (up to 20 seconds) between each XML file being saved in order to avoid hammering Craigslist.

-****** If you are saving a lot of XML files and/or running the cron job very frequently then
-****** you run the risk of starting this script before an earlier instance has finished
-****** You can adjust the cron tab run times and the maxPause d
+**If you are saving a lot of XML files and/or running the cron job very frequently then you run the risk of starting this script before an earlier instance has finished You can adjust the cron tab run times and the maxPause to avoid things getting weird**

+```
 # This will run at 8:50 AM , 12:50 AM, 4:45 PM, and 10:45 PM with a 20 second pause between each URL download

-```
 50 8,12,16,20 * * * sh sh jimmy-c.sh /home/insert-your-username/public_html/insert-a-public-directory-name 20
 ```